What is Rosacea? Rosacea Causes, Triggers and How Estheticians Can Help

-The signs of rosacea are red facial skin, marked by easy blushing, which sufferers may not at first think is a skin disorder.
+The visible signs of rosacea are red facial skin, marked by easy blushing, which sufferers may not at first think is a skin disorder.

-There are three stages of rosacea –
+There are three stages of rosacea:

-- STAGE 1: The first stage is a breakout of red skin, in which the sufferer complains of burning, itching skin that is particularly sensitive after application of the wrong cosmetics, sunscreens or scents.
+- The first stage is the appearance of red skin, in which the sufferer complains of burning, itching skin that is particularly sensitive after application of the irritating cosmetics, sunscreens or scents.

-- STAGE 3: This is far more serious – large, inflamed nodules on the cheek and nose, skin that is swollen, rough skin with enlarged pores that might be compared to the skin of an orange.
+- This is a far more serious stage, characterized by large, inflamed nodules on the cheek and nose, skin that is swollen, rough skin with enlarged pores that might be compared to the skin of an orange.

 What should estheticians do in the spa for clients with rosacea?

 - Massage with a Silver Ball Massager that is cool to the touch and can help provide the correct pressure.
 (Watch our Facial Massage for Sensitive Skin video)

 What is the recommended at-home regimen for dealing with rosacea?

-In my experience, with clients, even if they are under a dermatologist’s care and are taking topical drugs, a gentle face wash, such as Hydra 4® Red-Out® Calming Cleanser and serum, such as Hydra 4® Red-Out® Serum, seem to improve the appearance of sensitive skin as reported by our clients.
+In my experience, with clients, even if they are under a dermatologist’s care and are taking topical drugs, a gentle face wash, such as Red-Out® Cleanser and serum, such as Red-Out® Serum, seem to improve the appearance of sensitive skin as reported by our clients.